-The Law & Economics Center at George Mason University School of Law was pleased to host the Eleventh Annual Meeting of the American College of Business Court Judges.
+The Law & Economics Center at George Mason University Antonin Scalia Law School hosted the Twelfth Annual Meeting of the American College of Business Court Judges.

 In October 2005, a group of judges working with complex business cases founded the American College of Business Court Judges (ACBCJ).
-With the assistance of the Law & Economics Center at the George Mason University School of Law, the ACBCJ develops programs and seminars to equip business court judges around the country with the knowledge and skills necessary to deal efficiently and professionally with the increasingly complex issues they confront.
+With the assistance of the Law & Economics Center at the George Mason University Antonin Scalia Law School, the ACBCJ develops programs and seminars to equip business court judges around the country with the knowledge and skills necessary to deal efficiently and professionally with the increasingly complex issues they confront.